freenandes/topo-da-mente/content/note/maturity-model-for-design-systems.md

   - adding requested features
   - fixing pressing issues/bugs

+## 3. Surviving the teenage years

+**Educate**

+- Capture and share the analytics.
+- Effective way to communicate to adopters.
+- Explain how to contribute.

+**Engage**

+- Have dedicated personnel working with teams.

 ---

 Credits to [Ben Callahan](https://bencallahan.com/) that presented these tips in “A Maturity Model For Design Systems” shared in YouTube’s video published by Into Design Systems channel.
 Images of diagrams are screenshots from Ben’s presentation.